Daughter-in-laws That Break Up Families

 While each situation is unique, I’ll offer some of the most common hidden issues that arise with in-law children.
 Please remember that in-law issues could be from either gender.

 Second, your daughter-in-law’s desire to break up the family may result from a mental health disorder which manifests with manipulative or controlling behavior.
 Even depression or anxiety can influence a daughter-in-law to do whatever it takes to feel safe or avoid feeling anxious.
-If a parent has a characteristic that triggers daughter-in-law’s anxiety then she may insist that spending time with you isn’t good for their mental health and expect your adult child to back them up.
+If a parent has a characteristic that triggers daughter-in-law’s anxiety then she may insist that spending time with you isn’t good for her mental health and expect your adult child to back them up.

 Mistakes Parents Make with In-laws

 One of the biggest mistakes parents make in this situation is to criticize the daughter-in-law, either to their face or to their own adult child.
 If you’ve already done this, I understand.
 It seems perfectly logical to tell your adult child that their partner/spouse has “issues” or is trying to ruin your family.
+This strategy always backfires…..okay maybe there was a time it didn’t backfire…..so it backfires about 99% of the time.

 Remember that your adult child chose this partner.
-For whatever reason, your adult child decided to commit to this other person.
+For whatever reason, your adult child decided to commit to this person.
 Maybe your adult child needs to be “needed” or the daughter-in-law has some of your characteristics that feel “normal” to your adult child…..there are 100s of “maybes” for how and why your adult child ended up with this person.
 But they did.
 (My first husband was an alcoholic.
 My dad was an alcoholic.
 Even though I didn’t drink or want to be around drinkers, I was drawn to an alcoholic.)

 Now WE don’t think that’s what we’re saying.
 WE think we’re saying, “Sweetheart, your partner has problems.
 You deserve better.
 Let me help you.”
 We believe we’re being supportive.

 Let’s say that your adult child and the in-law child decide to separate.
 Your adult child comes to you, bears their soul and gives you real evidence that 100% supports everything you ever thought about the daughter-in-law.
-Most often parents will agree with their adult child and share with them their concerns about the partner.
+Most often parents will agree with their adult child and share with them their concerns about the in-law child.

+Not a good idea.
 IF and WHEN your adult child reunites with the in-law child, I promise you that they will tell them everything you said during the separation.
 Now daughter-in-law has ammunition to keep the estrangement alive.
 (Because you’re not a supportive parent; you don’t believe in adult child’s decision making skills; you are undermining them).
+A better option than criticizing the in-law child is to let your adult child know that “I’m here if there’s any way I can help.”
+We can do that by listening without judging and asking, “What do you think you want to do?”
+This type of question offers support without solving the problem for our adult child.

 Steps for Dealing with Daughter-in-laws

 Let’s not forget that an adult child’s mental health issues may draw them to use the daughter-in-law as a means of creating distance with you.
 If your adult child never stood up for themselves then the daughter-in-law may be the perfect vehicle for them to do just that.
+I have also seen adult children who depended excessively upon a mother, for example, as they went through medical school, residency and internships.
+That same child may be drawn to a partner who “takes charge” (like their mom always did).
+What is often underestimated is the cost of a partner who becomes not only your wife but your “mom.”

 I know it’s painful to feel like an adult child is choosing their partner over you, the parent.
 But the truth is: the partner is always going to trump the parent.
 That’s part of adulting.